-If you 're observing Yom Kippur this year, chances are you’re fasting from sundown on Tuesday, October 8 through nightfall on Wednesday, October 9.
+If you're observing Yom Kippur this year, chances are you’re fasting from sundown on September 15 through nightfall on September 16.

 Fasting is an important part of many religious traditions, and can usually be accomplished safely.
 However, if you have any health conditions — including pregnancy, breast-feeding, or diabetes or another illness — it’s best to consult with your religious leader and/or your doctor first.